Skip to main content

 Creating Virtual Copies

-2. In the Catalog panel, click on All Photographs to access your complete image library.
+2. In the Catalog panel, click on All Photographs.

-4. Press the D key to transition seamlessly to the Develop module, where the real magic happens.
+4. Press the D key to go to the Develop module.

-5. Verify that the Filmstrip panel is visible at the bottom of your screen.
-If it's hidden, navigate to Window > Panels > Show Filmstrip to restore this essential workflow tool.
+5. Make sure the Filmstrip panel is showing at the bottom.
+If it isn’t, go to Window > Panels > Show Filmstrip.

-8. In the Filmstrip panel, observe how Virtual Copies are distinguished by an upturned page symbol virtual photo at the lower left corner—your visual cue for tracking creative iterations.
+8. In the Filmstrip panel, notice that the virtual copies are identified by an upturned page symbol virtual photo at the lower left of the photo.

 resize the toolbar